GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longsword
 A longsword with a reach of 1.5 yards.
 It can be wielded with two hands to be treated as a greatsword.
 Upon a critical hit, *you may treat it as also inflicting a critical hit of a fire attack*.
 When you press attack with this weapon, *you may also inflict a fire attack against the foe.
 If you do, you may choose to give that fire attack the advantage instead of the weapon attack*.

+**Banelfror** (*unique*)
+$20,000, 7 lbs.
+Spear
+The spear that slew the last tyrant dragon, Charilluroxis.
+Range is increased to 10 feet. *Spear gains a +1 bonus to all attacks.
+If name is known, this is instead a +2 against dragons and a critical hit against such a creature inflicts an additional instance of bleeding against it*.

 **Banta's Staff** (*unique*)
 $4,800,  2 lbs.
 Staff